 *

-On 10 March Alla (Etya) Drugova applied to the 84th police station for Josif Begun — her husband and the father of her two children (12 and 14 years old) — to be registered at her place of residence.
+On 10 March Alla (Etya) Drugova applied to Police Station 84 for Josif Begun — her husband and the father of her two children (12 and 14 years old) — to be registered at her place of residence.

 On 16 March Begun asked to be registered as residing with his wife, even if only temporarily, while the question of permanent registration was being decided.
-In reply, officers of the 84th police station drew up a record stating that Begun had infringed the residence regulations and made him sign an undertaking to leave Moscow within 72 hours.
+In reply, officers of Police Station 84 drew up a record stating that Begun had infringed the residence regulations and made him sign an undertaking to leave Moscow within 72 hours.

-On the same day Begun also received a refusal from the 37th police station to his request to be registered at his former place of residence: “No. 14 Melnikov Street has been vacated for major repairs.
+On the same day Begun also received a refusal from Police Station 37 to his request to be registered at his former place of residence: “No. 14 Melnikov Street has been vacated for major repairs.
 It is not possible to be registered there.”

 On 17 March A. Drugova received a refusal “on the basis of Article 27 of the Statutes on Registration and De-registration of the Population in Moscow”.
-(Later in the police station I. Begun was told that, according to the new Statutes, since 27 May 1977 Article 209 of the Russian Criminal Code is included in the list of those for which ex-convicts are ‘forbidden’ to register in Moscow.)
+(Later at the police station Begun was told that since 27 May 1977, according to the new Statutes, Article 209 of the RSFSR Criminal Code [2] is included in the list of those for which ex-convicts are ‘forbidden’ to register in Moscow.)

-I. Begun sent a statement to the head of the Moscow City Soviet Executive Committee UVD, that read:
+Begun sent a statement to the head of Internal Affairs department of the Moscow City Soviet executive committee.
+It reads:

-“… My family lives in the area of the 84th police station, and I applied to the registration desk of the above-mentioned 84th police station to be registered in Moscow.
+“… My family lives in the area of Police Station 84, and I applied to the registration desk of the above-mentioned Police Station 84 to be registered in Moscow.
 I received an official reply on 17 March of this year.
-However, on 16 March I was detained by police officers and in the same 84th police station was issued with an administrative penalty for breaking the registration regulations.
+However, on 16 March I was detained by police officers and in the same Police Station 84 was issued with an administrative penalty for breaking the registration regulations.

 “I presume this is sheer nonsense, and I ask you to take necessary measures.”

-On 18 March I. Begun and A. Drugova were received by the Deputy Head of the Moscow City UVD, General Pashkovsky, who told them that the question of Begun’s registration would be re-examined and promised that while it was being examined there would be no administrative sanctions against Begun.
+On 18 March 1978, Begun and Drugova were received by General Pashkovsky, Deputy Head of the Moscow City Department of Internal Affairs (UVD).
+He told them that the question of Begun’s registration would be re-examined and promised that while it was being examined there would be no administrative sanctions against Begun.

-The same day, on the instructions of the Deputy Head of Moscow OVIR, Zotov, the City OVIR accepted Begun’s application to emigrate “as an exception” (i.e., notwithstanding the fact that he was not registered).
+The same day, on the instructions of Zotov, deputy head of Moscow OVIR, the City OVIR accepted Begun’s application to emigrate “as an exception”, i.e., notwithstanding the fact that he was not a registered Moscow inhabitant.

-On 26 March Begun wrote in a statement to General Pashkovsky that invoking his words had not spared him from having to sign a second undertaking to leave the city:
+On 26 March Begun wrote in a statement to General Pashkovsky.
+Invoking his words, it said, had not spared Begun from having to sign a second undertaking to leave the city:

-During these days he sent statements protesting against the actions of the police to Brezhnev, Shchelokov, Shutov, and the Head of the Registration Department of the USSR MVD.
+During these days he sent statements protesting against the actions of the police to Brezhnev, Shcholokov and Shutov; and to the Head of the Registration Department (OVIR) at the USSR Ministry of Internal Affairs (MVD).

-On 11 April Begun sent an appeal for help to Western trade unions; on 15 April, to the UN Human Rights Commission.
+On 11 April 1978, Begun sent an appeal for help to Western trade unions; on 15 April, he appealed to the UN Human Rights Commission.

 On 20 April Begun and A. Drugova attended a session of the Committee of Deputies of the Moscow Soviet, where the question of Begun’s registration was examined.
 The Committee postponed the question for further examination.